FabQua/AllEventManager/README.md

 Description
 -------------------
-The AllEventManager (Annotaion Like Loading Event Manager) is an event manager which helps organizing event handler of objects in a central scope and with automatically loading the event handlers of objects.
+The AllEventManager (Annotaion Like Loading Event Manager) helps to organize communcation between objects in a central point.
+It allows you to register an object which is then scanned for properties that are event handlers.

 Basic features:
-- Register a context (including its event handler)
+- Register a context (including its event handlers)
-- Unregister a context (including its event handler)
+- Unregister a context (including its event handlers)
 - Group the contexts up (optional)
 - Dispatch events in specific scope

 # How it works

-Example
+Simple example
 -------
 Prepare an object:
 ```js